gparmer/a_series_of_tubes/w.md

 	Compare with your brainstorming from Question W3.
 	Since GWU is in Washington, DC, does all of this make sense?

+Use that same tool to lookup `lobste.rs` which is a webpage hosted in [Oregon](https://www.wolframalpha.com/input/?i=ip+for+lobste.rs).

+- **Question W5:** Contrast the previous results from `www.gwu.edu` with these results.
+	Are there any odd happenings?
+	Try explaining them.

 The [next stop](./c.md) on our tour of the tubes.